-- The plan was approved by AESRD December 9, 2013. - A multi stage groundwater drilling investigation is planned for all 4 sites. - Construction of the fissure containment structures and drilling pads on the 3 terrestrial sites is complete. - To date, 66 monitoring wells and 19 abandoned test holes have been drilled on the four sites. - Water samples continue to be analyzed by a certified accredited lab.
+- The plan was approved by AESRD December 9, 2013. - A multi stage groundwater drilling investigation is planned for all 4 sites. - Construction of the fissure containment structures and drilling pads on the 3 terrestrial sites is complete. - We currently have 64 monitoring wells amongst the 4 FTS sites. - The wells are being sampled regularly and analyzed by a certified accredited lab.
+All data collected and work summaries are shared with the AER.